ClaraPons/ClaraPons/README.md

 <strong>👋  Hi, I’m @ClaraPons</strong>

-- 🌱 I’m currently learning various langages like HTML, CSS, Javascript, React JS, Node JS, Express JS and Redux JS and i'm interested in learning PHP.
+- 🌱 I’m currently learning various langages like Node JS, Express JS and Redux JS and i'm interested in learning PHP.
 - 👩‍💻 In the future, i want to learn more about Website accessibility.
 It would be great to work in this specialty.
 - 📫 How to reach me :
     1) by 📧 : claragapons@gmail.com